 Colour and design

 Most models will look smarter in certain colours as the manufacturer may have had a particular colour in mind as the car was designed.
-Our car reviews include a section on colour and trim in which we try to identify the good lookers.

 Another aspect to look at is the colour of the trim.
 On a car with a dark body colour, a light-coloured trim may look smart, but it might not be so practical if your car's at the mercy of family wear and tear.